henbarlevi/dating-app-v2.0/ReadME.md

 to run server - *open cmd *enter the 'server' folder *execute "npm run dev" to run client - *open cmd *enter the 'client' folder *execute "npm run build"

+========= what best practice/good examples can you find here ========= Angular
+- how to devide an angular project to multi modules + lazy loading
+- wrting RoutingModule for each Module
+- how to devide SCSS files (Veriables, Mixing etc...)
+- how to import SCSS files into components scss files @import '~styles/main';/*The tilde (~) will tell Sass to look in the src/ folder and is a quick shortcut to importing         Sass files.*/
+- to create new angular project with scss: ng new My_New_Project --style=scss Server
+- using SOCKET.IO
+- implement Oauth2.0 with facebook
+- using mongoose
+  *the new [not deprecated] middleware

 ========= THE GAME PROCESS ==========